mmuller88/alf-cdk-cognito/README.md

-# alf-cdk-ec2
+# alf-cdk-cognito
-AWS CDK Deployment mit ACS.
-The Docker Compose deployment is based on the Alfresco Docker Installer (www.github.com/Alfresco/alfresco-docker-installer)
+Cognito User Pool for managing users

 ## Deploy

-Run `cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>`for deploying the cdk toolkit stack Run `npm run build && cdk deploy`.
+Run `cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>`for deploying the cdk toolkit stack Run `yarn run cdkdeploy`.
 This will build and deploy / redeploy your Stack to your AWS Account.

 After the deployment you will see the API's URL, which represents the url you can then use.